C++ Insights now uses Clang 17

 Support the project

-You can support the project by becoming a GitHub Sponsor or, of course, contribute with code.
+You can support the project by becoming a GitHub Sponsor or, of course, with code contributions.

 Andreas